sownteedev/sownteedev/README.md

 - 📝 I like Coding, Designing and Listening to music chill in free time

-- 🌱 I’m currently learning to NeoVim Developer and I'll become a **FullStacks Developer**
+- 🌱 I’m currently NeoVim Developer and I'll become a **FullStacks Developer**

 - 👨‍💻 All of my projects are available at <a href="https://github.com/SownteeNguyen?tab=repositories">SownteeNguyen.github.io</a>